geraldmoore/myti/README.md

 ## Data Preparation

-To ensure optimal performance and visual quality:
+The app uses TiTiler to serve the rasters.
+For optimum performance and visualisation, consider the following:

 - **Use COGs:** Convert raster files to Cloud Optimised GeoTIFFs using tools such as `rasterio` or `GDAL`.
 - **Reprojection:** TiTiler renders in Web Mercator (`EPSG:3857`).
 For multiple tiles, merge and reproject them together to prevent misalignment.